The top 10 Weird Al parodies from the 1980s

 5. Living With a Hernia

-Not only one of the best Weird Al parodies of the 1980s, but one of his best music videos ever.
+Not only one of the best Weird Al parodies of the 1980s, but one of his best music videos ever (sorry for the weird side by side video above, due to licensing that’s all we could embed—you can see the real video here.)

 The many examples of how people get hernias—lifting heavy groceries, playing basketball, getting food out of the oven—are just one aspect of Yankovic's pure comedy in Living With a Hernia, which parodies James Brown's Living in America (not to be confused with the Eddie Murphy movie of the same name).